A Dialogue on Method in Science and Religion Studies.

 You view Buddhism, Taoism, feng shui and all these bodies of literature as if they are verified and properly formulated theories.

 No. I understand that they constitute a large body of anecdotal reports.
 However, the teachings they preserve have had ideas that don’t work culled out.
-If an approach to eliciting spiritual experiences is a failure, or only valid for a very few people, it will not be taught by those for whom it failed (except in cases of wholly deceptive teachers).
+If an approach to eliciting spiritual experiences is a failure, or only valid for a very few people, it will not be taught by those for whom it failed (except in cases of wholly deceptive teachers), and eventually die out.
 In this way, traditional teachings are often valid.
-Old may not be gold, but old can be valid in a limited way.
+Old may not be gold, but old can be valid, with some limits.

 They are most certainly not (verified and properly formulated theories).